YuukanOO/uniformcss.com/docs/special-utilities/wrapper.md

 ## Disabling Wrapper

-To disable this utility, pass `wrapper` to the `excludes` setting in your configuration.
+To disable this utility, pass `wrapper` to the `exclude` setting in your configuration.

 ```scss
 @use "uniform" as * with (